The Seahawks are finally ready to take the field at training camp. Here’s what we’ll watch for.

 Teams can put on full pads for the first time Aug.
 17.

-Still, even if not quite the “real thing” just yet, the workouts will be the first real chance for Carroll and general manager John Schneider to see the 2020 Seahawks in full and begin assembling the 53-player roster that will (hopefully, anyway) take the field in Atlanta on Sept.
+Still, even if it’s not quite the “real thing” just yet, the workouts will be the first real chance for Carroll and general manager John Schneider to see the 2020 Seahawks in full and begin assembling the 53-player roster that will (hopefully, anyway) take the field in Atlanta on Sept.
 13.

 Here are a few things we’ll be watching for: